phpsu/ShellCommandBuilder/README.md

 use PHPSu\ShellCommandBuilder\ShellBuilder;

 $builder = new ShellBuilder();
-// creating a command.
-The 'true' indicates, that the command does not know of its builder
+// creating the first command.
+// The 'true' removes the connection between ShellBuilder and ShellCommand and makes it anonymous.
-// This is the same result, as is we did ShellBuilder::command()
+// This is the same result as ShellBuilder::command()
 $mysqlDump = $builder->createCommand('mysqldump', true)
 // adding the options and short-options
     ->addOption('opt')